 You’d be risking a lot, though, if you lose your job or contract a serious illness that leaves you with huge medical bills.
 Your house becomes your collateral.
 That means that by defaulting on your home equity loan, you’re giving your lender the opportunity to seize your home and allow it to go into foreclosure.

-The same thing could happen if you have a home equity line of credit (HELOC).
+The same thing could happen if you have a HELOC.
 The major difference between the HELOC and the standard home equity loan is that with the former type of mortgage, you call the shots and determine how much of the loan to use at one time.
 Your interest rates therefore can fluctuate on a monthly basis.

 Unlike primary mortgages that tend to be paid off over a 30-year period, home equity loans and HELOCs are often used for a shorter amount of time.
 If you needed another mortgage for short-term projects like remodeling a few rooms in your house and replacing light fixtures, you could try to apply for a five-year loan.